Research Areas

 OverviewAI-generated summary

 P.A.L.
-Wight's research program investigates the molecular mechanisms that regulate myelin gene expression, with a particular focus on the proteolipid protein 1 (PLP1) gene.
-This work has been supported by a grant from the National Institute of Neurological Disorders and Stroke (NINDS) for $321,999, aimed at elucidating these regulatory mechanisms in both human and mouse models.
-Studies have examined the role of splice variants and regulatory elements, including an intronic enhancer, in controlling PLP1 expression during early postnatal brain development.
+Wight's research investigates the molecular mechanisms controlling gene expression, with a particular focus on the myelin proteolipid protein 1 (PLP1) gene in both human and mouse models.
+This work has been supported by a $321,999 grant from the NIH/National Institute of Neurological Disorders and Stroke for the "Elucidation of Mechanisms Controlling Human and Mouse Myelin PLP1 Gene Expression."
+Publications examine the role of PLP1 splice variants, including those with "human-specific" exons, and identify regulatory elements, such as an intronic enhancer, that influence PLP1 expression during early postnatal brain development.
+The research also explores the expression of PLP1 in the enteric nervous system, specifically noting its presence as the DM20 splice variant during early postnatal development in mice.

 Metrics